C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 Communication

-• The student respects the syntax of the chosen coding software (puts the blocks in the right order and uses control structures that create efficient code).
+• The student respects the syntax of the chosen coding program (puts the blocks in the right order and uses control structures that create efficient code).

 Application